Route runtime and substrate in one account — deploy persistent agent workers with tools and supervise your fleet from one dashboard.

 Is Cursor required?

 - No. Cursor is optional delegation for code edits through cursor-bridge and @cursor/sdk.
-Without CURSOR_API_KEY, the rest of the machine still runs: chat, files, browser automation, skills, cron, memory, dashboard polling, artifacts, and provider lifecycle controls.
+Without CURSOR_API_KEY, the rest of the machine still runs: chat, files, browser automation, closed-loop tools, skills, cron, memory, dashboard polling, artifacts, and provider lifecycle controls.

 What inference providers are supported?